ThomasTJdev/nim_websitecreator/README.md

 - WYSIWYG & Drag'n'Drop Editors with [Summernote](https://summernote.org), [CodeMirror](https://codemirror.net) or [GrapesJS](https://grapesjs.com).
 - Custom title, meta description and keywords for each page, SEO friendly.
 - Custom head, navbar and footer, no hardcoded watermarks, links or logos.
-- Upload files and images (private or public) directly from browser.
+- Upload/Download files and images (private or public), option to use MD5 CheckSum as filename.
+- Libravatar/Gravatar support for profile photos builtin.
 - 1 language for the whole stack, including high performance modules, scripting, devops, deploy, from WebAssembly to Assembly.

 ## Security